woodstone121/DeepCore/_posts/2017-06-01-Metis_Project.md

 ## 2. Ground-truth
 [Notebook #2](https://github.com/DigitalGlobe/poirot/blob/master/2.%20Download%20Ground-Truth%20Data%20from%20OSM.ipynb) in the poirot repository shows how to download and process OSM data.

 We train models by showing them a series examples of images that we already marked up.
 We could mark those images by hand, but that would be a lot of work.
 It's much easier if we can find a source of data to use.
 We call this ground truth.
 We suggest that students use OpenStreetMap to get ground truth data.
 OpenStreetMaps is a giant open database of map data including streets, buildings, and natural features.
 At DigitalGlobe, we value OpenStreetMaps a lot, because its the most extensive public database of spatial data.
 The [OpenStreetMaps Wiki](http://wiki.openstreetmap.org/wiki/Map_Features) shows you the sheer range of object categories that are in OpenStreetMaps.
-Unfortunately, the data can be innacurate and incomplete, especially for the rare categories that people don't use often, so you do need to make sure the data you want is good enough before you use it.
+Unfortunately, the data can be inaccurate and incomplete, especially for the rare categories that people don't use often, so you do need to make sure the data you want is good enough before you use it.

 You can get OSM data by downloading it from OSM, or you can get the same information packaged in files from [GEOFABRIK](http://www.geofabrik.de/).